2011-nov02-net/oladipo-project1/README.md

 ## Project Description

-Discount BestBuy is a ASP.NET MVC Web application that imitates a real world web application that allows customers buy items.
+Discount BestBuy is a ASP.NET MVC Web application that imitates a real world web application that allows customers buy multiple items per order, at multiple locations, all with persistent data, allowing to view order history per customer.

 ## Technologies Used
 - ASP.NET Core 5.0